-- Before you start, be sure you have enough room around the vehicle. - 2.
-Firmly apply both the parking brake (see "Parking Brake" in the Index if necessary) and the regular brake. - NOTE: Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts. - 3.
-Try to start the engine in each gear.
+- 1. Before you start, be sure you have enough room around the vehicle. - 2.
+Firmly apply both the parking brake (see "Parking Brake" in the Index if necessary) and the regular brake.

+NOTE: Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts.

+3. On automatic transmission vehicles, try to start the engine in each gear.
 The starter should work only in PARK (P) or NEUTRAL (N).
 If the starter works in any other position, your vehicle needs service.